Asatt12/Asatt12/README.md

 Aiden Satterfield
 Welcome to my GitHub!
-I'm an upcoming Master’s student in Cybersecurity at George Washington University, and a previous cybersecurity major and student athlete at Walsh University.
+I'm an upcoming Master’s student in Cybersecurity at New York University, and a previous cybersecurity major and student athlete at Walsh University.
 I'm passionate about securing digital systems and bridging tech with policy.
 Originally from Charleston, WV, I bring a unique perspective shaped by my U.S. Senate internship, IT department experience at the state government level, technical writing, and leadership as Black Student Union president.

 ## About Me
 - **Education**: M.S. in Cybersecurity (GWU, 2025–2027); B.S. in Cybersecurity (Walsh University, 2025)